Yes – Street food should be banned:

-- There is no long process to start street food cart and earn for living.
+- There is no long process to start a street food cart and earn for living.
 It’s very easy for anyone to start selling street food.
 Many street vendors cannot afford a shop to start their business.
-If street food is banned, unemployment problem will be even worse.
-And Indian government is not in a position to give alternate employment opportunities to all the street food vendors.
+If street food is banned, the unemployment problem will be even worse.
+And the Indian government is not in a position to give alternate employment opportunities to all the street food vendors.

-- For many middle class people, eating at street food carts is very cheap and convenient.
+- For many middle-class people, eating at street food carts is very cheap and convenient.

 - Banning street food may eliminate some distinct cultural foods that are now available only as street food.